-Statutory subjects are: Mathematics, English and Science
+Mathematics, English and Science.

-At Backworth Park Primary School we deliver our curriculum using a cross-curricular approach towards teaching and learning, through topics.
+At Backworth Park Primary School, we deliver our curriculum using a cross-curricular approach towards teaching and learning, through topics.
 Skills, knowledge and understanding across a range of subjects are brought together and linked to form an overall ‘topic’.
 Within the topic, our children are able to practise and apply their reading, mathematics and English skills within other subject areas.

-In September 2015 the Government introduced a new Baseline assessment process for children at the start of their Reception year.
 At the end of Reception, children's development continues to be assessed against the Early Years Foundation Stage descriptors and outcomes across 17 areas of learning.

 In Backworth Park Primary School we follow the statutory guidance from the National Primary Curriculum for Mathematics.
 We are working with the local authority guidance, using the North Tyneside progression maps, to support the planning and delivery of the subject in each year group.

 The curriculum for Years 1, 3, 4 and 5 is available here.